 When you book ahead (which you should as this is when you get the best prices – seats are released 12 weeks ahead of time) you can also choose your seat from the Virgin Trains seating plan.
 This means that you don’t have to elbow your way onto the train and fight for a seat.
 Much more relaxed!

-THIS IS THE VIRGIN TRAINS FIRST CLASS Daytime MENU
+THIS IS THE VIRGIN TRAINS FIRST CLASS MENU for Daytimes

 So, other than more bottom room, “What else do you get included in 1st Class on Virgin Trains?”
 I hear you cry!
 Well, quite a bit actually!

-This is the Virgin Trains First Class breakfast drinks menu.
+This is the Virgin Trains First Class menu for breakfast drinks

 We travelled down to London in the morning and were offered breakfast.
 I took lots of pictures of the Virgin Trains menu for you as I know that is exactly what I would want to see!